$49 – $229

 Neurodegeneration is an umbrella term for a series of unrelated medical conditions that result in a loss of neuron function.

-The primary cause for this condition is dementias, including Alzheimer’s disease — accounting for up to 70% of cases around the world, according to JPND Research.
+The primary cause for this condition is dementia, including Alzheimer’s disease — accounting for up to 70% of cases around the world, according to JPND Research.

 These disorders are generally progressive, worsening in severity and rate of degeneration over time.
 This can take any time from a few months to a few decades.
 However, the process of neurodegeneration usually begins long before symptoms start to appear.